decaporg/decap-cms/website/content/docs/configuration-options.md

      preview: false
 ```

-**Note**: Setting this as a top level configuration will set the default for all collections
+**Note**: Setting this as a top level configuration will set the default for all collections.

 ### `summary`

 This setting allows the customization of the collection list view.
-Similar to the `slug` field, a string with templates can be used to include values of different fields, e.g. `{{title}}`.
-This option over-rides the default of `title` field and `identifier_field`.
+Similar to the `slug` field, a string with templates can be used to include values of different fields (for example, `{{title}}`).
+This option overrides the default of `title` field and `identifier_field`.

 **Available template tags:**